a3s7p/wordle/README.md

 # Wordle

-This will be a Wordle implementation with secret data building on Nillion.
+This is a Wordle implementation built on Nillion.

 ```
 put screenshot here